mad4869/xweeter-app/README.md

 The backend is built using the __Flask__ framework to serve REST API to the clients through various endpoints.
 The entry point is `run.py` inside the `server` directory.
 The app utilizes several supporting libraries, including:

 - `SQLAlchemy` for object-relational mapping (ORM).
-- `flask-migrate` to manage database migrations.
+- `Flask-Migrate` for managing database migrations.
-- `flask-bcrypt` for generating password hashes.
+- `Flask-Bcrypt` for generating password hashes.
-- `flask-jwt-extended` for authentication and authorization using JSON Web Tokens (JWT).
+- `Flask-JWT-Extended` for authentication and authorization using JSON Web Tokens (JWT).

-Inside the todo module, the following files are present:

-- `__init__.py:` Initialization file.
-- `config.py:` App configuration.
+- `Flask-Admin` for managing the admin page.
-- `extensions.py:` Initialization file for the app's supporting libraries.
+- `Flask-CORS` for setting the CORS configuration.
+- `Minio Client` for connecting to Minio storage.

-The `server` also includes the following directories:
+The actual app is located within the `app` module and includes the following directories:

-#### routes

-- `api:` Handling the routes that serve the data.
+- __routes:__ Handles the routes that serve the REST API.
 The list of API endpoints can be viewed [here.](https://documenter.getpostman.com/view/11633108/2s93zH2eWg)
+- __models:__ Defines all the objects that will be mapped to the database.
+- __utils:__ Contains utility modules for managing files.
-- `auth:` Handling the routes for authentication.
+- __static:__ Contains the CSS file for the admin page.
-- `views:` Handling the routes for rendering HTML templates.
+- __templates:__ Contains the template for the admin page.

-#### static

-Contains all the static assets (e.g., CSS, JavaScript, images).

-#### templates

-Contains HTML templates used for rendering web pages.

 ### 2. Frontend

-The frontend is built using __Vue__ as the Javascript framework and __Tailwind CSS__ as the CSS framework.
+The frontend is built using __Vite__ and utilizes __Vue__ as the Javascript/Typescript framework and __Tailwind CSS__ as the CSS framework.
+It is located inside the `client` directory.
+The `src` includes the following directories:

+- __assets:__ Contains all the static assets, such as pictures.
+- __components:__ The main directory where all the components that compose the app are located.
+- __composables:__ Contains various reusable functions.
+- __pages:__ Contains the page components that serve each route.
+- __routes:__ Defines all the routes within the app.
+- __stores:__ Contains the stores for managing global state.
+- __types:__ Defines all the object types for static type checking.
+- __utils:__ Contains utility objects that do not belong to the previous directories.

 ## Test Case